-CSU campuses will accept current and redesigned SAT scores (beginning in spring 2016) for admission and exemption from the Entry Level Mathematics and English Placement Test.
+CSU campuses will accept current and new SAT scores for admission and exemption from the Entry Level Mathematics and English Placement Test.
 Applicants may submit scores from either test.

 Visit www.collegeboard.com to learn more about the SAT tests and to register online to take the SAT test.